cmugpi/learn-git/src/pres.md

 	no changes added to commit (use "git add" and/or "git commit -a")

-## Removing things from the index
+## Removing changes from the index

-As usual, we can add things to the index.
+As usual, we can add changes to the index.

 	$ git add main.py readme.md